This page is based on a contribution from Jean-Pierre Coulon, edited by Nick Wedd and John McLeod.

 The next player in rotation after the dealer (the player to dealer's right) leads a card.
 The subsequent players must follow suit if they can.
 If the card led is trump, subsequent players must not only follow suit, but also play a trump card that beats all previous cards if they can, whoever holds the trick at this stage.

-Trumping: If a player is unable to follow to a non-trump suit, and at his turn to play the trick is held by an opponent, he must trump if he can, otherwise he may discard any card.
-If his partner holds the trick he is free to either trump, or discard any card.
+Trumping: If a player is unable to follow to a non-trump suit, and an opponent is currently winning the trick, he must trump if he can, otherwise he may discard any card.
+If his partner is currently winning the trick he is free to either trump, or discard any card.

 Overtrumping and undertrumping: If a player is the third or the fourth to play, and is unable to follow a non-trump suit, and the opponent just before him has trumped, he must overtrump if he can.
 If he has trumps but is unable to overtrump, he must still play a trump, although he does not benefit from doing so.
 This is termed "undertrumping", or "pisser" in French Belote jargon.